CALewis1955/Doordash_ETA_Predictor/README.md

     docker run -it --rm -p 9696:9696  web-service:v1

 You will need to configure your AWS EC2 permissions to allow inbound and outbound traffic on port 9696.
 To test the web-sever, open a new terminal window and go to web-service/tests directory.
 Run the following commands:

     poetry env use 3.11.9
     poetry install
     poetry run ./test-web-server.py

+## Evaluation Criteria

+Problem description -- Provided by this README.

+Cloud -- The project is fully developed on AWS in the cloud.

+Experiment tracking and model registry -- Both experiment tracking and model registry are used via MlFlow.

+Workflow orchestration -- Fully deployed workflow using Mage.

+Model deployment -- The model deployment code is fully containerized using Docker and deployed to the cloud.

+Model monitoring -- The project uses Evidently for basic model monitoring that calculates and reports metrics.

+Reproducibility -- Provided by this README.

+Best practices

+    -- Unit tests have not been implemented.
+    -- An integration test is implemented.
+    -- Isort and Black are implemented for the web_service directory.
+I found that pylint did not play well with Mage.
+    -- A Makefile has been implemented to run the entire project automatically.
+    -- Pre-commit hooks are implemented.
+    -- I have not created a CI/CD pipeline.
+    -- I have not deployed Terraform to provision the infrastructure.

+If you have any questions about this project, please feel free to email me at clewis916@gmail.com.